 I like harmoniums that have a heavy bass type sound.
 They’re nice as support to fill out the lower frequencies.

-Ideally, the volume on harmoniums should be low, almost like a drone that occasionally supports the melody.
+Ideally, the volume on harmoniums should be low.
+So the harmonium should b played softly, almost like a drone to help fill out the lower sounds.

 Some Ragi Jathas get too excited with their harmoniums and play too loud, all the time.